Mary Anne Staniszewski

 Associate Professor, Arts

-The first book, Believing Is Seeing: Creating the Culture of Art (Penguin USA, 1995; Korean editions, Hyunsil Cultural Studies, Hyun Sil Moon Hwayonju, 2000 and 2007) frames art as we know it--that is, art for art's sake--as an "invention" of the modern era and a manifestation of the age of the individual and the liberal, democratic, capitalist state.
-In the second book, The Power of Display: A History of Exhibition Installations at the Museum of Modern Art (The MIT Press, 1998; paperback 2001; Korean translation, designLocus, 2007), installations are not only analyzed as contexts for works of art--but for those who view them.
-Museums are portrayed as sites for collective rituals that enhance particular notions of subjecthood--in MoMA's case, a U.S. liberal, democratic, capitalist one.
-The book is also a critique of the discipline of art history and the emphasis on the autonomy of the individual artwork.
-The Power of Display is intended to frame exhibition design as a discipline and integrate the installations of the international avant-gardes within the discourse of modern art.
-These installations are key to understanding what develops later in the century as multimedia and installation-base art.
+Staniszewski's major research and writing projects form a "trilogy" of interdisciplinary investigations of modern art and culture as articulations of the modern self.
+Staniszewski is completing a book on the third area of analysis, which deals with issues of race and slavery.
+The first book, Believing Is Seeing: Creating the Culture of Art (Penguin USA, 1995; Korean version translated as "This Is Not Art," introduction and Translator, Yiso Bahc, Seoul: Hyunsil Cultural Studies, Hyun Sil Moon Hwayonju, 2000 and 2007) frames art as we know it--that is art for art's sake--as an "invention" of the modern era and a manifestation of the age of the individual and the liberal, democratic, capitalist state.
+In the second book, The Power of Display: A History of Exhibition Installations at the Museum of Modern Art (MIT Press, 1998; Korean translation: "Preface: The Power of Display 2006," Translator, Kim Sang-kyu et al., Seoul: designLocus, 2007), installations are analyzed as sites for collective rituals that enhance particular notions of subjecthood--in MoMA's case, a U.S. liberal, democratic, capitalist one.

 Ph.D., Art History - Graduate Center, City University of New York, New York NY